astrostitch/Poke-Fights/README.md

 ## Description
-Python project about pokemon fights where a fight will happen in a Loop. there are 150 pokemons everyone whit it's attacks, type, name and level, You start with 3 pokemons at random level between 1 and 7 pokemon and has to be leveling up by figthing, you can catch the enemy pokemon, restore health of your pokemon or access your inventory
+Python project about pokemon fights where a fight will happen in a Loop.
+There are 150 pokemons everyone whit it's attacks, type, name and level, You start with 3 pokemons at random level between 1 and 7 pokemon and has to be leveling up by figthing, you can catch the enemy pokemon, restore health of your pokemon or access your inventory

 ## INDEX